 NYSCA/GHHN Collections Needs Assessment Program

-The NYSCA/GHHN Collection Needs Assessment Program is a new NYSCA/GHHN Grant partnership program which will provide two opportunities for museums across New York State.
+The NYSCA/GHHN Collection Needs Assessment Program was a NYSCA/GHHN Grant partnership program which provided two opportunities for museums across New York State.
 These are the guidelines for the Final Report for the Site Assessment Program.